SAP-archive/workzone-workflow-journey-app-template/HOW-TO.md

 #### UI Integration Card

-The application is delivered to SAP Workzone as a UI Integration Card.
+The application is delivered to SAP Work Zone as a UI Integration Card.
 This is defined in the file `manifest.json` via the property `sap.app/type`, which should be the string `card`.
 In this case, we are deliveringn the appliucation as a `Component` card, so this card type is set via `sap.card/type`.

-The application has two sets of property that determine the title and description that will be available in SAP Workzone.
-The first set are under `sap.app/title` and `sap.app/description`: these determine the title and description visible to the administrator of SAP Workzone.
+The application has two sets of property that determine the title and description that will be available in SAP Work Zone.
+The first set are under `sap.app/title` and `sap.app/description`: these determine the title and description visible to the administrator of SAP Work Zone.
 They can be internationalised using a property file under `i18n/i18n_<language>.properties`.
 For example, to set English title and decsription, ensure the file `i18n_en.properties` exists with the necessary English strings.
 See this link for some more details on internationalising your application:

 https://sapui5.hana.ondemand.com/1.36.6/docs/guide/df86bfbeab0645e5b764ffa488ed57dc.html